Inclusion and Diversity

 We’re a member of the Employers Network for Equality and Inclusion – the UK's leading promoter of equality and inclusion in the workplace.

-ENEI awarded us a Bronze standard and are helping us in our aim to improve that, because we want to achieve best practice in equality and inclusion.
+ENEI awarded us their Gold standard and are helping us to continue making progress because we want to achieve best practice in equality and inclusion.

-In June 2018, we signed up to the Disability Confident scheme and will become a Disability Confident Employer by June 2019.
+In 2018, we signed up to the Disability Confident scheme and became a Disability Confident Employer in 2020.

 The Disability Confident scheme helps employers make the most of the talents that disabled people can bring to the workplace.
-They’re also advising us on how to successfully recruit and retain disabled people, as well as those with health conditions.
+They’re also advising us on how to successfully recruit and retain colleagues with disabilities, as well as those with health conditions.

 Women have always been prominent at Royal London.
 In fact, during World War II, our mutual society was remained in business thanks to a diligent and energetic group of young women who filled the gaps left by our men in service.
 Today, it's more important than ever to champion the work of women at Royal London, at a time when all of society must improve its approach to women in the workplace.
 With this in mind, we’ve made a commitment to tackling specific challenges surrounding gender equality.